lablnet/pakjuris/scraper/README.md

      - Saves bill metadata to MongoDB
      - Updates the scraper state for resume capability

-4. After processing, it closes connections and exits
+5. After processing, it closes connections and exits

+### Optimization for Routine Updates

+The current year mode is optimized for regular maintenance:
+- Only checks the current year, ignoring historical years that have already been processed
+- Resets the resume index when a new year is detected
+- Still maintains all duplicate checking to avoid re-downloading existing bills
+- Ideal for scheduled runs (monthly, weekly, etc.) to keep the database up-to-date

 ## Document Vectorization